shivansh2741/Holiday-Calendar/README.md

 ## 🖊️ Features

 - **View Options**: Users can switch between month and year views using a button.
-- **Location Input**: The location can be changed by clicking on the input field.
-The default location is automatically detected.
+- **Searchbar**: The location can be changed by searching country in the searchbar.
 - **Public Holidays**: The app utilizes an open-source API to fetch public holidays for the selected location.
 Holidays are displayed in the calendar, and users can view holiday details by clicking on the holiday date.
 - **Responsive Design**: The web-app is fully responsive and adapts to different screen sizes.